Milan Lombardy, Italy Travel Guide

 Consider Milan's climate when packing your bags to ensure comfort for your trip.
 Layers work best for spring and autumn visits.

 Originally a Celtic settlement, it became prominent as Mediolanum under Roman rule, a capital of the Western Roman Empire in the 3rd and 4th centuries AD.
-This period saw the construction of grand basilicas and public buildings, remnants of which are still observable today, like the Colonne di San Lorenzo.
-Its strategic position made it a center of power and a hub for trade and administration.
+This period saw the construction of grand basilicas and public buildings, remnants of that happen to be still observable today, like the Colonne di San Lorenzo.
+Its strategic position caused it to be a center of power and a hub for trade and administration.

 Mediolanum, capital of the Western Roman Empire.